 Kumbhalgarh Fort is not really on the popular tourist circuit in Rajasthan, but it is enchanting because of few things.
-It is one of the rare forts that has never been attacked and hence never been captured by any enemy.
+It is one of the rare forts that has never been attacked and hence never been captured by an enemy.
 It has the longest wall surrounding it almost 36 km’s encompassing few hills, a lot of step wells and a group of temples.
 This fort wall is second only to Great Wall of China.
 Wait for a few years and you will be able to take a ride on top of this wall.
 It is also the birthplace of the most famous king of Mewar Maharana Pratap.

 Kumbhalgarh Fort – Places to visit in Rajasthan

 The fort is located about 85 km’s from Udaipur in Rajsamand district.
-Built in the 15th century this is said to be inhabited till late 19th century.
+Built in the 15th century this is said to be inhabited until late 19th century.
 The legend behind the fort says that Rana Kumbha wanted to build this huge fort as the biggest fort.
 And a place from where he can see Chittorgarh.
 But as he started the construction, he could not move ahead with it.

 Folklore & Mysteries of Kumbhalgarh Fort

 Whatever construction work was carried out during the day, it used to get mysteriously destroyed during the night.
-One night the king got a dream, and the family goddess or Kuldevi told him that he needs to sacrifice a human to go on with the construction of the fort.
+One night the king got a dream, and the family goddess or Kuldevi told him that he needs to sacrifice a human to go on with the construction of the Fort.
 When king as ready for the sacrifice, he got another dream where the Goddess demanded that the sacrifice should be voluntary.
 And not forced upon the person sacrificed.

 King announced this to the public.
 A man named Mer (or Mehar) volunteered to sacrifice but had three conditions.
 He wanted the fort to be named after him and initially, the fort was called Kumbhalmer fort.
 Next, he wanted that after the sacrifice wherever his head falls a temple should be built.
 And wherever his body falls, the palace should be built and that is how the fort was built.